faizali1442007-code/Induction-program/README.md

-# Induction-program
-Faiz Ali  btech mechanical engineering
+# day 1 30th of july